senorprogrammer/sdns/README.md

 ## Installation

 This is a [Crystal](https://crystal-lang.org) app.
-Until I make a proper release, your best bet is to install Crystal via [Homebrew](https://brew.sh), download this source code, compile it yourself, and execute the binary.
+Until I make a proper release, your best bet is to install Crystal via [Homebrew](https://brew.sh), download this source code, compile, and install it yourself.

+### Installing for development

+You'd like to try it before installing it, or want to change the source:

+`cd ./sdns`

+`make build`, or `make debug`, or `make run`

+Check the Makefile for details on the differences between each.

+### Installing the binary

+You don't care about the source or mucking about with it, you just want to use this app to switch your DNS.
+You just need the app installed.
+Fortunately there's a Makefile command for that as well:

+` cd ./sdns`

+`make install`

+The installation process:

+* compiles the excutable binary
+* copies that binary to `/usr/local/bin`
+* a `.sdns.yaml` config file is copied to your home directory

 Still less effort than clicking through the Network system pref to do things.

+### Uninstalling the binary

+Similar process:

+`cd ./sdns`

+`make uninstall`

+The uninstallation process:

+* removes the binary from `/usr/local/bin`
+* removed the `.sdns.yaml` file from your home directory

 ## Usage

-First, make sure you have a `dns.yaml` file in the same directory as the binary.
-This source comes with one configured for [Google](https://developers.google.com/speed/public-dns/), [OpenDNS](https://use.opendns.com), and [UnblockUs](https://support.unblock-us.com/customer/portal/articles/291525?_ga=1.208644567.452473323.1486340879).
+First, make sure you have a `.sdns.yaml` file in your user's home directory (`$ ls -al ~ | grep sdns`).

+This source comes with one configured for [Google](https://developers.google.com/speed/public-dns/), [OpenDNS](https://use.opendns.com), and [UnblockUs](https://support.unblock-us.com/customer/portal/articles/291525?_ga=1.208644567.452473323.1486340879) that will be written to that location the first time you run the app.
 Extend that at your leisure.

 `sdns` supports the following commands:

 ### current

-    $ ./sdns current
+    $ sdns current

 Displays your current DNS settings.
 If you have custom settings configured, it'll display those: